juribeparada/MMDVM_HS/BUILD.md

 # Building instructions

 This is a detailed guide for building the firmware of MMDVM_HS from the source code.
+For quick instructions, please see [README.md](README.md).
 This software runs on STM32F103 microcontroller.
 You can build this code using Arduino IDE with STM32duino package, or using "make" with ARM GCC tools.
 Also, Arduino with 3.3 V I/O (Arduino Due and Zero) and Teensy (3.1, 3.2, 3.5 or 3.6) are supported.

 # Index